-One of the most startling Torquay ghost stories that puts the spooky into Spooky Torquay centres on a property in Middle Warberry Road by the name of Castel a Mare.
+One of the most startling Torquay ghost stories that puts the spooky into Spooky Torquay centres on a property in Middle Warberry Road ( which is just a five minute walk from our Muntham Apartments and Town House) by the name of Castel a Mare.
 At the very beginning of the twentieth century two very vivid and separate accounts of events at the house were provided by two different people.

 The first account was given by medium Violet Tweedale who lived a few hundred yards away from the house in Villa Languard.
 The second account comes from a teenage Beverley Nichols.
 He went on to become a prolific writer of gardening books, crime fiction, childrens' stories, political commentary and much else besides.